Points to Note When Changing Jobs

 Ending an Employment Contract

-Before you leave your current job, you shall give your employer the required length of notice for the termination of your employment contract or payment in lieu of notice.
+In general circumstances, if you are the one who initiates the termination of the employment contract, you shall give your employer the required length of notice for the termination of your employment contract or payment in lieu of notice.
 Likewise, your employer needs to do the same if he/she initiates the termination of contract.
-Moreover, you should check whether you are eligible for any termination payment, such as End of Year Payment, Severance Payment or Long Service Payment, and how and when such termination payment will be made to you.
+Moreover, you should check whether you are eligible for any termination payments, such as end of year payment, severance payment or long service payment, etc.

 Managing Your Mandatory Provident Fund (MPF) Benefits